btrailor/two_tangles/README.md

-# Two Tangles v0.1
+# Two Tangles v0.2.1

-A dual shift register synthesis and sequencing instrument for Norns + Grid.
+A modular shift register synthesis and sequencing instrument for Norns + Grid.

-Two Tangles is inspired by the Lorre Mill Double Knot, implementing two 8-stage shift registers that can cross-patch and influence each other through a flexible routing matrix.
-Each shift register controls a voice with extensive sound shaping capabilities, while an advanced modulation system allows for evolving, generative patterns.
+Two Tangles is inspired by the Lorre Mill Double Knot, implementing two 8-stage shift registers that generate evolving patterns.
+These patterns can be routed to control 2-4 independent synthesizer voices through a flexible modulation matrix.
+The shift registers create data through feedback loops and cross-patching, while voices respond with continuous drone-like tones that can be rhythmically gated and modulated.

 ---